 5 Facts About Hospice Care

 Just what is hospice care?
-Though the number of people receiving care in hospice has been on the rise (1.49 Medicare million patients received hospice care in 2017), there are still many misconceptions that linger about just what it is and who could benefit from it.
+Though the number of people receiving care in hospice has been on the rise (1.72 million Medicare beneficiaries received hospice care in 2020), there are still many misconceptions that linger about just what it is and who could benefit from it.

 Here are the answers to some frequently asked questions to help you separate facts from fiction: